Site icon Welcome To Infinity

 Rococo is a highly ornamental and playful style that emerged in France in the 18th century.
 As a reaction to the strict rules and solemnity of Baroque, Rococo brought a lighter and more whimsical touch to art.
 Rococo is characterized by its lavish decoration, pastel colors, and playful themes, with motifs such as shells, flowers, and cherubs frequently used.

 Rococo paintings often portrayed idyllic scenes of aristocratic life, such as outdoor parties, picnics, and elegant gatherings.
-The style also found its way into interior design, with furniture and featuring flowing lines, intricate patterns, and delicate curves.
-The use of and crystal chandeliers added to the glamorous and luxurious feel of Rococo interiors.
+The style also found its way into interior design, with furniture and decor featuring flowing , intricate patterns, and delicate curves.
+The use of mirrors and crystal chandeliers added to the glamorous and luxurious feel of Rococo interiors.

 Despite its popularity, Rococo was short-lived, and by the end of the 18th century, it was replaced by Neoclassicism, which brought a return to classical forms and a more restrained aesthetic.